imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - {% include bc path='Fit Path(s).../Un-fit Path(s)/Apply Existing Fit' %} This option will change depending on which Path(s) are currently selected.
 You can use it to 1) Fit selected Path(s), 2) un-fit Path(s) that have already been fitted, or 3) apply a generated preview of the fit or an existing fit.

 <img align="right" src="/media/plugins/snt/explore-fit-preview.png" title="Slice in &quot;Explore/Preview Fit&quot; image stack" width="250" alt="Slice in &quot;Explore/Preview Fit&quot; image stack" />
 - {% include bc path='Explore/Preview Fit' %} Carves out a region of the image along and around each Path node, generating an animated cross-view "fly-through" with the result of the fitting operation.
-The generated image is annotated with details of the fit: i) Fitted radius; ii) normalized score quantifying the "circularity" of a node's cross section, and iii) the angle between node and parent tangent vectors.
+The generated image is annotated with details of the fit: i) Fitted radius; ii) normalized score quantifying the "circularity" of a node's cross-section, and iii) the angle between node and parent tangent vectors.
 - {% include bc path='Discard Fit(s)...' %} Deletes the existing fit(s) for the selected Path(s), or all fits if no Paths are selected.

 Before computing the fit, SNT will prompt you to specify two parameters: